 - because of underlying mental disorders, such as:

-- PTSD (Post-Traumatic Stress Disorder), characterized by disturbing thoughts, feelings, or dreams following exposure to a traumatic event
+- PTSD (Post-Traumatic Stress Disorder) is characterized by disturbing thoughts, feelings, or dreams following exposure to a traumatic event

 - the spectrum of schizophrenia disorders, characterized by relapsing episodes of psychosis